imagineLife/big-site/content/redis/data-types/intro.md

 ```

 ## Hashes
+A hash can be thought of like a "mini" key/val store within a key.
+Objects, in js, can be stringified & parsed "outside" of redis.
+Redis stores the string - not the explicit keys/values inside the string.

 - a key/val pair
 - memory efficient
-- no nesting allowed :/
+- no "nesting" allowed :/

 Some use-cases:
 - rate limiting on an api: